AdobeDocs/photoshop-api-docs/README.md

 - Create a PEG or PNG rendition of various sizes

 # How to use the API's

+The steps below will walk you through using several of the api's and should provide sufficient understanding to use any other api's not covered here.

 Several [sample PSD files](sample_files) are included in this repository if you'd like to experiment with these example calls on your own.